 - Return the skillet to the heat and add the milk, cream cheese, goat cheese and about half the Parmesan and whisk occasionally over medium heat until the cheese is melted and everything is smooth, about 3 minutes.
 Add the Worcestershire, hot sauce and salt and pepper, and whisk to combine.

-- Transfer it to a three or four cup baking dish and bake until bubbly and golden brown, 20 to 25 minutes.
+- Transfer it to a three or four cup baking dish, sprinkle over the rest of the Parm,and bake until bubbly and golden brown, 20 to 25 minutes.
 Serve hot.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved